AngoSat 1: Demise and replacement

 On 26 December 2017, RKK Energia announced contact with AngoSat 1 was lost while the satellite was moving to its geostationary orbit due to low onboard batteries.
-On 27 December 2017, communications had been restored with the satellite after the satellite was properly aligned with the sun to allow the onboard batteries to recharge, but it is unclear whether the satellite could fully recover its operability.
+On 27 December 2017, communications had been restored with the satellite after the satellite was properly aligned with the sun to allow the onboard batteries to recharge.
 On 29 December 2017, Roscosmos and satellite manufacturer RKK Energia confirmed that its onboard systems were in good health.

 In the days after the contact was regained with AngoSat-1, the satellite continued drifting westward, according to NORAD data.
 But independent observers became alarmed, when by mid January, the Angosat had passed over its operational point without any visible attempt to slow down and stop its drift.
-RKK Energia issued a press release on 15 January 2018, disclosing that the telemetry from the satellite had allowed to reveal a problem in the Angosat's power supply system.
-The company stated that the spacecraft would leave the range of ground control stations before any additional troubleshooting tasks can be attempted.
-Since the satellite left the communications range of the mission control center in Korolev, the next attempt to contact the satellite and correct the problem was attempted in April 2018.
-The satellite failed to respond to signals, and was considered lost.
+RKK Energia issued a press release on 15 January 2018, disclosing that the telemetry from the satellite had revealed a problem in the Angosat's power supply system.
+The company stated that the spacecraft would leave the range of ground control stations before any additional troubleshooting tasks could be attempted.
+Since the satellite left the communications range of the mission control center in Korolev, the next attempt to contact the satellite and correct the problem took place in April 2018.
+The satellite failed to respond to signals, and was therefore considered lost.

 AngoSat 2

-The Russian government and RKK Energia have agreed to finance and provide a replacement satellite called AngoSat 2, with upgraded capabilities.
+The Russian government and RKK Energia agreed to finance and provide a replacement satellite called AngoSat 2, with upgraded capabilities.
 The new satellite was expected to be completed within 18 months and delivered towards the end of 2019.
-In the meantime, Russia will loan Angola equivalent communications relay capacity on its existing satellite fleet.
+In the meantime, Russia loaned Angola equivalent communications relay capacity on its existing satellite fleet.

 In January 2020, the Angosat-2 project's readiness status was unclear; rumors were published that the construction of the satellite had been taken away from RKK Energia and given to ISS Reshetnev.
 At the same time, Angolan press reported the satellite being 50% ready.
-Angosat 2 was launched with Proton-M on 12 October 2022.
-Angosat-2 is in duty since 23 December 2022.
+Angosat 2 was launched aboard a Proton-M on 12 October 2022.
+Angosat-2 has been operational since 23 December 2022.